BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 first of Bolg's reinforcements to reach the Battle of the Five Armies.
 Razor-sharp talons pluck warriors from the field of battle, piercing armour and tearing flesh as they fling their prey to the ground.*
- Piercing Talons â€” *War Bats are armed with vicious talons that are able to rip through armour with frightening ease.*
+ Piercing Talons — *War Bats are armed with vicious talons that are able to rip through armour with frightening ease.*
 When a War Bat Charges, the Defence of the charged model, and any models that subsequently counter-charge, is reduced by 2 against the War Bat's Strikes.
-Pluck â€” *As a War Bat flies over its prey, it will attempt to seize it in its vicious talons and fling it to the ground.*
+Pluck — *As a War Bat flies over its prey, it will attempt to seize it in its vicious talons and fling it to the ground.*

 At the end of a War Bat's Move, pick an unengaged Man-sized (or smaller) enemy model that it has moved over and roll a D6.
 On a 4+, that model suffers a Strength 4 hit.
 If it survives, roll another dice.
 On a 4+, that model is Knocked to the Ground.